Free gas networks¶

 In free gas networks, the gas price is zero but transactions still use gas, so the transaction cost (gas used multiplied by the gas price) is zero.

-In GoQuorum, gas price is completely removed.
+In GoQuorum, gas price is completely removed unless explicitly enabled.
 Gas price is not included as a transaction object parameter in GoQuorum privacy API methods.
 When using standard Ethereum JSON-RPC methods such as

 sendSignedTransaction, you must set